robrwo/perl-Dist-Zilla-Plugin-UsefulReadme/README.md

 # RECENT CHANGES

-Changes for version v0.1.2 (2025-08-02)
+Changes for version v0.1.3 (2025-08-04)

+- Bug Fixes
+    - No Recent Changes section will be added if there are no entries, GH#5.
+- Other
+    - Fixed prerequisites.
-- Tests
+    - Reformatted test scripts.
-    - Fix prerequisites for tests.

 See the `Changes` file for more details.